trashplusplus/engUpgrade/README.md

 # How to use?
-Tiny program written on **Lua** which can help upgrade your english skills.
+Tiny program written in **Lua** which can help upgrade your english skills.

 Just put your english words list in "words.txt" and put translate of each word in "translate.txt".